SinghSimrajit/Second-avtivity/README.md

-# this is my third activity and you can see my code in Third activity folder.
+# this is my second activity and you can see my code in second activity folder.